Bootstrap Tutorial

 bootstrap tutorial add navigation bar

 That’s because it doesn’t have a lot of styling attached to it.
-While you are able to add default colors (for example, by giving the navbar a class like bg-dark navbar-dark), we instead want to add our own.
+While you are able to add default colors (for example, by giving the navbar a class like bg-dark and adding data-bs-theme="dark"), we instead want to add our own.

 2. Include Custom CSS